Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 coglinux/bin/squeak MyProject.image
 ```
 This method has the advantage to set you up to easily contribute code back to Cuis packages.

-Disclaimer: It should work on OS X and Unix.
-However, it is only tested on OS X and Ubuntu 12.04.
-Please test on other platforms and let us know the results.
-Feel free to send pull requests!

 ### Towards Morphic 3
 In Cuis work is on the way to restructure and upgrade the Morphic classes.
 For more see [Notes on Morphic](Documentation/NotesOnMorphic.md).